nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

     }
 ```

-We keep adding the line slope to a fixed pointer counter `yf` and when the 8-bit add sets the carry flag, add 40.
-(The 8-bit carry flag is "simulated" in C above.)
+We keep adding the line slope to a fixed pointer counter `yf` and when the 8-bit addition sets the carry flag, add 40.

 Here's a complete assembly implementation of the incremental approach: